skip navigation

-This page provides a basic overview of public facilities districts (PFDs) in Washington State, with a list of existing districts by county.
+This page provides a basic overview of public facilities districts (PFDs) in Washington State, including funding sources and a list of existing districts by county.

 Overview